 Examples of a series of one-off functions would be:

-- a three-day event where you may wish to sell or supply liquor on each of the days
+- a three-day event where you may wish to sell or supply alcohol on each of the days

 - a social club that holds drinks on the last Friday of each month